 sales to the United States government and the state of Colorado, its departments, institutions, and political subdivisions;8

-sales of fuel for residential heat, light, and power;9
+sales of fuel for residential heat, light, and power;10

-sales of construction and building materials used by contractors on public works projects, tax-exempt organizations, and public schools;10
+sales of construction and building materials used by contractors on public works projects, tax-exempt organizations, and public schools;11

-sales of feed for livestock, seeds, and orchard trees;11 and
+sales of feed for livestock, seeds, and orchard trees;12 and

-sales of machinery or machine tools used in the manufacturing process.12
+sales of machinery or machine tools used in the manufacturing process.13

-Via the Old Age Pension Fund, sales and use tax revenue is allocated to the General Fund for spending on general operations at the discretion of the General Assembly.13 In FY 2017-18, sales tax revenue totaled $2.9 billion, the second highest amount of any state tax.
-Use tax revenue totaled $310 million for the same fiscal year.
+Via the Old Age Pension Fund, sales and use tax revenue is allocated to the General Fund for spending on general operations at the discretion of the General Assembly.14 In FY 2021-22, sales tax revenue totaled $4.1 billion, the second highest amount of any state tax.
+Use tax revenue totaled $233 million for the same fiscal year.

 Sales and use taxes are not collected at the federal level.

 Among the 45 states that assess state sales and use taxes, Colorado’s tax rate is the lowest in the country.
-When comparing both state and local government sales tax rates across states, Colorado is close to the national average.
-Indiana, Mississippi, Rhode Island, and Tennessee each levy 7 percent state sales taxes, the highest rates in the country.
+When comparing both state and local government sales tax rates across states, Colorado's rates are higher than the national average.
+California's sales tax rate is the highest in the country at 7.25 percent, while Indiana, Mississippi, Rhode Island, and Tennessee each levy 7 percent state sales taxes.
 Five states, including Alaska, Delaware, Montana, New Hampshire, and Oregon, do not assess sales taxes.